India's largest vial maker expects sales to triple on COVID-19 vaccine ramp up

 It plans to increase its annual production capacity for the vials to 1.7 billion by year-end from 1.2 billion last year.
 The company by its own estimate has a 60%-65% market share.

-In the market for vial manufacturing, its rival and German drug packager Gerresheimer, which has four plants in India, has hired more staff to meet the rising demand for COVID-19 vaccine vials, Jari Tevajarvi, vice president for Asia plastic packaging, told Reuters.
+In the market for vial manufacturing, its rival and German drug packager Gerresheimer (GXIG.DE), which has four plants in India, has hired more staff to meet the rising demand for COVID-19 vaccine vials, Jari Tevajarvi, vice president for Asia plastic packaging, told Reuters.

 Our Standards: The Thomson Reuters Trust Principles.